Frequently Asked Questions

-Alcohol-based cleaners, Quatenary Ammonia (Quats), and most mild cleaning agents can be used to clean and disinfect unit interiors, components, and external surfaces.
-Cleaners to avoid include chlorinated agents, abrasives, and aggressive solvents.
-Consult your manual for a complete list.
+Alcohol-based solutions, Quatenary Ammonia (Quats), and most mild liquid agents can be used to clean and disinfect unit interiors, components, and external surfaces.
+Caron also offers a time-saving vaporized hydrogen peroxide-based automatic sterilization system for many units.

 I don't have access to a floor drain, but your system specifies one.
 What can I do?

 Fortunately, Caron's CRSY Condensate Recirculator provides a clean and resource responsible solution to condensate removal.
 This accessory hooks up to both unit drain and feed lines, running condensate through particulate and deionization (DI) filters, and returning it to the unit as clean purified feed water.
 Water usage is cut dramatically, and the expense and hassle of installing a new floor drain, or pumping condensate long distances are avoided.
 See the CRS page within Products for more information.

 I know I need to test my products for photodegradation, but I don't know where to start.
 Is buying a photostability unit the best first step to take?

 No, photostability testing for drugs, nutraceuticals, food, and personal care products all should be conducted according to the ICH's Q1B test standard.
 That standard specifies both statistical methodology and environmental conditions.
 While Carons chambers provide the best blend of test speed and accuracy, we recommend either establishing an in-house test department, prior to purchasing a unit, or sending samples to a qualified third-party test group.
 For more answers about photostability testing, download Caron's Photostability Frequently Asked Questions.

 Can the temperature inside my lab affect operation of my units?